gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Transitive project dependencies - :a:exe -> :b:lib1 -> :c:lib2
 - Mixed multi-project with multiple components per project
 - Multi-project where :a:exe -> :b:lib1 -> :a:lib2 (Gradle project cycle)
+- Multiple component that all use defaults for platform, build types and flavours

+### Open issues

+- Handle generated source.
+- Handle case where target operating system for some variants is not windows.
+- Handle case where build tools for a variant are not available for visual studio (eg exclude it with a warning or disable it - if possible).
+- Handle case where component depends on a component in a project without the visual-studio plugin applied (eg auto-apply it or give reasonable error message).
+- Command-line interface is kind of awkward when there are multiple components with the same name in the project hierarchy.
+- Sync extensions in the filters file with those on the corresponding source sets.
+- Generate a project files for VS 2010, VS 2012 or VS 2013 as appropriate

 ## Story: Customise generated Visual Studio files